CHARLOTTE, N.C. (WBTV) – Komen Charlotte’s “Race for the Cure” is virtual for 2020!

 Komen Charlotte is asking you to show them your bibs, signs, spirit, or the names of who you honor.
 Then post it using #KomenCLT.

+We would love to see your pictures on WBTV, so please share them with us HERE.
 We will be looking for your photos that morning.
 We will see you.
 We’ll be separated, while moving the mission forward together.